Unknown-TM/Student-Performance-Prediction/Readme.md

 ## Project Overview

-The model is trained using a dataset of students’ math, reading, and writing scores along with categorical attributes like gender, race/ethnicity, parental education level, lunch type, and test preparation course.
+The model is trained using a dataset of students’ math, reading, and writing scores along with categorical attributes like test preparation course.
 The target variable is a categorized performance level based on the average of the scores.

 ### Dataset